Review: Randy Fuglehaug, «Tonedød» – Kill the Rough System

 It turns out that many had the motive to kill the bitter and perhaps insidious older singer – famous in the rest of the world, but hated in his hometown.
 The species gallery is diverse and straightforward, with many potential suspects.
 Among other things, a criminal couple and their suspicious and unsympathetic parents.
 Agnes herself gets help from her family, her best friend, policeman Victor, and her best friend Ingeborg, a hotel manager and single mother.

-See also Peter Hardy: - The actor died in a drowning accident
+See also Kim Mi-soo: - The actor (29) died suddenly

 sarcastic privacy